Navigate A BDR with REVER

-Backcountry Discovery Routes have gained popularity among adventure motorcyclists and off-road enthusiasts looking for multi-day expeditions, experiencing the beauty of remote landscapes while testing their skills and equipment in rugged conditions.
+Backcountry Discovery Routes have gained popularity among adventure motorcyclists and off-road enthusiasts looking for multi-day expeditions.

 Whether you are traveling with a group or solo, the last thing you want is to have issues navigating.
 We work as a partner with BDR to keep everyone on track and make it easy to discover the most current routes.
 We’ll navigate you through the steps to maximize your adventure.

 You don’t have to be a trip planning wizard in order to set yourself up for success on a BDR.
 The routes are designed with appropriately spaced gas stops, camping/lodging options and restaurants or grocery stores to refill your provisions.
-But before you head out make sure you follow these 3 steps:
+But before you head out, follow these 3 steps:

 1. Find your desired route in Discover.
-Go to Adventure > BDR > choose from full routes, sections or a specific route > zoom out and press "Search this area".
+Go to Adventure > BDR > choose from full routes or a specific route > zoom out and press "Search this area".

 2. Download to your phone for Offline Use.
-Tap on the route to pull up the route ID card and tap the card > Click the right download button in the cluster of 3 buttons to download the route for offline use.
+Tap on the route to pull up the route ID card and tap the card > Click the (***) ellipsis to download the route for offline use.
+Download all the routes you plan to ride.

 3. Download Maps for offline use.
 Go to the track tab > Click the Map Layers icon at the top left and select the map style you want to download > Scroll down to Offline Maps and click Add Offline Map Region.
 You can also import georeferenced PDF Maps.